 As a result, European and American consumers are now seeing their electricity bills balloon to impossible highs, despite their governments’ generous subsidies, close to 50% for the month of July in Greece!; they’ve seen their fuel prices soar to impossible highs; titans of European industry, like Volkswagen and Airbus, stopped production lines due to supply chain disruption.
 They’ve read talk of rolling blackouts in Britain and France, seen inflation reach levels unseen since the early 1990s, layoffs in what were considered some of the most prosperous, well-to-do companies in sectors like technology, which only a year earlier enjoyed unprecedented growth and investment.

-By all accounts, Russia is succeeding in gradually making its point, eating away at parts of Ukraine.
+By all accounts, Russia is succeeding in gradually making its point, eating away at parts of Ukraine, its infrastructure decimated, its people suffering.
 Let’s not kid ourselves, few knew or cared about Ukraine before the Russian invasion, even after the latter took Crimea.
 Few cared about its role in supplying many countries with grain, even in those countries that benefitted the most from it.
 Few care about the conflict even today, and they would care even less if it didn’t directly affect their wallets and daily lives.
 Like few still know, read or care about the conflict in Syria, or ever bothered finding out what was happening for almost twenty years in Afghanistan and Iraq.